michael-christen/toolbox/README.md

 - code gen tools
 - setup [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md)
 - python dev workflow with bazel only, eg) ipython equivalent?
+- multiple python build types
+- release generation
+- deployment
+- register specific toolchains / lock em down
+- different dependency chains
+- document common uses of the build system
+- how do we share rust around / have separate packages, but shared dependecies?
+  - crate_universe, should we only have 1 lock file then?
+- py03 for building python?
+- mix c++ and rust

 ### Personal
 - switch to ubuntu